GeoscienceAustralia/AusPIX-crosswalk-code/README.md

 # AusPIX-DGGS-dataset
-Australian rehealpix DGGS implementation dataset as a linked data API Includes landing-page with map and data for each AusPIX cell (worldwide).
+Australian rhealPIX DGGS implementation dataset, as a linked data API.
+Includes landing-page with map and data for each AusPIX cell (worldwide including Antarctica).
 Search for any cell.
 Known Issue: a small percentage of cells do not draw the polygon properly, especially large cells near the edge of the main regions.
+For example the cell R8.
-However centroid maker displays properly.
+However centroid marker displays properly.

 Data includes: Map, area, parent cell, child cells, vertices, centroid.